JessicaAllison/sim_carouselSlider/README.md

 **It's created purely with JavaScript.**

 If you see a problem or have a suggestion, I'd be more than happy to hear it, and try as much as I can to help you!
-If you want to message me, or show me where you used this library,
+If you want to message me, or show me where you used this library...

-**Please email me at: jessica77allison@gmail.com**
+**You can email me at: jessica77allison@gmail.com**

 ## Basic Usage
 Basic Usage without any setting configurations.